dlmanning/gulp-sass/README.md

   .pipe(gulp.dest('./css'));
 ```

 By default, [gulp-sourcemaps](https://github.com/floridoo/gulp-sourcemaps) writes the source maps inline in the compiled CSS files.
-To write them to a separate file, specify a relative file path in the `sourcemaps.write()` function.
+To write them to a separate file, specify a path relative to the `gulp.dest()` destination in the `sourcemaps.write()` function.

 ```javascript
 var sourcemaps = require('gulp-sourcemaps');